The Assassination Option: Plot

-This novel centers around Capt.
-James Cronley, the central character of the first novel of the series.
-Cronley has been promoted to be commander of a new unit in the new Central Intelligence Agency.
+The novel centers around Capt.
+James Cronley, who has been promoted to commander of a new unit in the new Central Intelligence Agency.
 As the chief of DCI Europe, Cronley has to deal with all sorts of intrigue, much of it involving U.S. government and military personnel unhappy with the creation and power of the new CIA.
-Cronley and the people working with and for him, have a new mission to bring the family of a Soviet informant out of East Germany and to freedom.
-In the process Cronley must fend off attempts to undermine his authority.
-Cronley's mother was a German national and he runs across German relatives and he finds all with them is not what it seems.
+Cronley, as well as his coworkers and employees, have a new mission: to bring the family of a Soviet informant out of East Germany.
+In the process, Cronley must fend off attempts to undermine his authority.
+Cronley's mother was a German national and he runs into numerous German relatives, finding that some of them are not what they seem.

 Reviews

-Kirkus Reviews seemed to like this book, in spite of pointing out a few historical errors.
-Book Reporter, as well, liked this book, saying, "It reads well and reminds us of the difficulty posed in intelligence work, especially at the beginning of the Cold War with Russia."
+Kirkus Reviews left a relatively positive review, though they pointed out numerous historical errors.

+Book Reporter also left a positive review, saying, "It reads well and reminds us of the difficulty posed in intelligence work, especially at the beginning of the Cold War with Russia."

 Publishers Weekly has a positive view of this book, saying, "It's a testament to the authors' skill and wide experience that the pages seem to turn themselves."